The University’s Wi-Fi network is called eduroam. It works in your room and across the campus. Don’t use Wi-Fi Guest – it’s for visitors.

 Don’t use a wireless router or mobile hotspot.
 This can affect your neighbours' signal.

 Connect a PC/laptop/Mac

-Use an Ethernet cable to setup Wi-Fi and wired internet
+Use an Ethernet cable to setup your Wi-Fi and wired internet connections

-If you don't have an Ethernet cable and can't get your PC online, follow these manual instructions to setup Wi-Fi.
+If you don’t have a cable and can’t get your PC online, follow our manual instructions to setup Wi-Fi.

 If you do have a cable:

 - Connect your PC or laptop to the wall socket using a network / Ethernet cable.
-In some rooms there are two Ethernet sockets.
-If you want to use both and find that one of them doesn't work, contact us so we can switch it on
+Some rooms have two Ethernet sockets: if one of them doesn't work try using the other one.
+If neither work, contact us.

 - Open a web browser: it should automatically go to our internet setup tool.
 If not, go to internet.kent.ac.uk/download